You know how when you gamble in casinos the house always wins?

 Bluehost Vs Hostgator: Tell Me Who’s the Best Already

 Both Bluehost and HostGator are owned by the same parent company.
 Their features, prices and ease of use are similar.
-Bluehost plans are more affordable the first year ($2.95 vs $5.95).
 The HostGator entry plan offers unlimited storage and bandwidth, while Bluehost limits storage at 50GB.
-Overall HostGator offer a more reliable service.
+Overall HostGator offers a more reliable service.

 Ease of Use